wp-plugins/list-related-attachments-widget/readme.txt

-=== Plugin Name ===
+=== List Related Attachments ===
 Contributors: Twinpictures
 Donate link: http://www.twinpictures.de/related-attachments/
 Tags: widget, list, related, attachments, sidebar, uploaded, files, shortcode Requires at least: 2.0.2
 Tested up to: 3.0.1
-Stable tag: 1.4
+Stable tag: 1.5

 List Related Attachments is a sidebar widget that will display a list of filtered attachments related to the current post.

 == Description ==

-List Related Attachments is a sidebar widget (and as of 1.2 shortcode function) that will display a filtered list of all related attachments linked to current post or page.
-The widget options are: title, number of attachments to display and type of attachment to display by mime/type.
-The shortcode is options are "title" and "count" and is placed inside of a post or page like so: `[list-related-attach type="application/zip" count="3" orderby="menu_order ID" order="ASC" show="caption"]`.
+List Related Attachments is a sidebar widget and shortcode that will display a filtered, sorted and ordered list of all related attachments linked to current post or page.
+The widget options are: title, number of attachments to display, type of attachment to display by mime/type, order by value, order direction and what should be displayed (attachment title, caption or description).
+The shortcode is options are the same and ae placed inside of a post or page like so: `[list-related-attach type="application/zip" count="3" orderby="menu_order ID" order="ASC" show="caption"]`.

 == Installation ==